 - More Themes and customisable icons

-.
-Better integration with My Nintendo and mobile apps.
+- Better integration with My Nintendo and the mobile apps

 - Forget one game being prioritised over another.
 Metroid, Pokémon and Bayonetta 3 are Nintendo’s Top E3 Games, with an equal presence

 - New Zelda game revealed for either Nintendo Switch or 3DS

 - WarioLand or WarioWare title revealed

 - Whatever Retro are working on

 - Luigi’s Mansion 3